 3. Elf gets herself into a pickle while decorating the bathroom.

 Make getting ready in the morning a fun surprise.
-Have Elf decorate the bathroom your kids use with cheap stick-on bows for $1 from the dollar store.
+Have Elf decorate the bathroom your kids use with cheap stick-on bows.
 Use the sticky tabs to help Elf climb the mirror.
 You could also use some washable makeup to write a message to the kids on the mirror glass.

 4. Elf delivers a little after-breakfast treat.

 Have Elf deliver some sweet treats to the kids.
 Candy canes are a fun and inexpensive holiday treat that kids can enjoy after breakfast.
-You can get a dozen candy canes from Walmart for $1.24 or for $2.99 at Target and use them throughout the Elf’s journey this month.
+You can get a dozen candy canes from Dollar Tree for $1.25 and use them throughout the Elf’s journey this month.
+Target and Walmart also sell candy canes, but as of writing this article, Dollar Tree is the most affordable.

 5. Elf relays a message from Santa using Play-Doh.